"*" indicates required fields

 A survey is a report carried out by a qualified chartered surveyor into the condition of a property you are buying.
 It usually takes between two and four hours, depending on the size of your home and how detailed the report is.
 From booking your survey to receiving the report shouldn’t take more than a few days.
 Here we take a closer look at what’s involved.

 During the house buying process several assessments of your home will take place, all with different goals and criteria.
 It’s easy to get them mixed up so here’s a brief breakdown:

 - Market appraisal – an estate agent will carry this out to assess how much someone selling a home should put it on the market for.
 You do not have to follow their advice.
-If you’d like a quick market appraisal of your home, we can give you a valuation within 24 hours.
+If you’d like a quick market appraisal, we can give you a house valuation within 24 hours.

 - Mortgage valuation – your mortgage provider will value your property to make sure it is worth the amount they are lending you.
 Sometimes they will ask you to pay for this.
 If they decide it isn’t, known as down valuing, you may have to ask the seller to lower their price or make up the difference yourself.

 - Survey – this is arranged by the buyer to check the property is in good condition.
 This will point out major issues before you’re committed to buying the home.